 Portrait of Marc Hellmuth

 I am an associate professor at Stockholm University (Department of Mathematics) in Sweden.
-My research lies at the interface of discrete mathematics, theoretical computer science, algorithms, and computational biology.
-Current topics include phylogenetic networks, least common ancestors and posets in directed acyclic graphs, modular decomposition, graph theory, and the mathematical analysis of biological data.
+I will join Leipzig University as Professor of Theoretical Computer Science on 15 July 2026.
+My research lies at the interface of discrete mathematics, algorithms, and computational complexity, often motivated by questions arising in the life sciences.
+Current topics include least common ancestors and posets in directed acyclic graphs, modular decomposition, graph theory, the mathematical analysis of biological data, and phylogenetic networks.

 I live with Paula and our three children in Uppsala.
 When I find time, I enjoy making music, going to concerts and festivals, and sometimes simply running.